-In my 5 Steps to ‘Non-Overwhelm’ post, I promised to address three additional ways to keep our companies – and lives – on track:
+In my 5 Steps to ‘Non-Overwhelm’ post, I promised to address two additional ways to keep our companies – and lives – on track:

 6. Shutting the business down each week (Gasp!)